henspace/text2lesson-docs/docs/privacy.md

 # Sharing results

-Your scores for lessons are never stored on your device or transmitted to the server unless you explicitly choose to share the results.
-If you do share the results, only the lesson identification and scores are shared.
+Your scores for lessons are never stored on your device or transmitted to the server.
+If you do explicitly choose to share the results, only the lesson identification and scores are shared.
 No personal information is included in the shared results.

-What happens with the results data if you choose to share it will depend on the service you choose.
+What actually happens with the results data if you choose to share it will depend on the service you choose.
+It isn't transmitted to _RapidQandA_; it just get shared via the application you select.
+For example, you might choose to share it via WhatsApp&#8482; or email.
 You will need to refer to the selected service's privacy policy for information on how your results will subsequently be handled.

 The following mechanisms for sharing results are provided.
 Not all devices